-Point University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate and baccalaureate degrees.
+Point University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate and baccalaureate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Point University.

-This Access Program Catalog presents the nontraditional curriculum and programs of Point University.
+This ACCESS Program Catalog presents the non-traditional curriculum and programs of Point University.
 For general college policies and procedures and specific information regarding the traditional curriculum and programs of Point University, please refer to the Point University General Catalog.

-POINT ACCREDITATION STATUS INQUIRIES: Point's primary accreditor is the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
-Inquiries regarding the University's accreditation status may be made to the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097; or by telephone at 404-679-4501.
-All other inquiries, such as for admission or academic information, should be made directly to the appropriate Point office.
+ACCREDITATION STATUS INQUIRIES COMMENTS: Point University's primary accreditor is the Commission on Colleges of the Southern Association of Colleges and Schools (SACS).
+The Commission on Colleges states that it may be contacted at 1866 Southern Lane, Decatur, Georgia 30033-4097 or telephone number 404-679-4501 for three purposes: (1) to learn about the accreditation status of ACC; (2) to file a third-party comment at the time of ACC's decennial review; or (3) to file a complaint against the institution for alleged non-compliance with an accreditation-related standard or requirement, and only if there is evidence that appears to support significant non-compliance.
+All other inquiries, such as for admission or academic information, should be made directly to the appropriate University office.